Things to Know Before the Visit

 Under 18 years free of charge

 Students with students cards, pensioners, unemployed and groups of min.
 10 people are eligible for the discounted ticket.
-All visitors are eligible to discounted tickets 1 of September – 31 of May.

 The Finnish national Museum card is accepted as payment.
 You can buy the card at our ticket sale.
 More information can be found on museot.fi pages.